Beyond Distribution Estimation: Simplex Anchored Structural Inference Towards Universal Semi-Supervised Learning¶

 Key Findings¶

-- The observation that "inter-sample relationships are more reliable than pseudo-labels" holds across all settings, forming the foundation of the method.
+- The observation "inter-sample relationships are more reliable than pseudo-labels" holds across all settings and serves as the foundation.

-- The silhouette improvement from simplex ETF anchors is significant, indicating that the root cause of representation collapse under long-tail is the lack of geometric priors, not just pseudo-label noise.
+- Simplex ETF anchors significantly improve the silhouette coefficient, indicating that representation collapse in long-tail scenarios is caused by a lack of geometric priors, not just pseudo-label noise.

-- The method is insensitive to \(\lambda\) and \(\beta\) (Appendix D), with \(\beta=5\) being a reasonable diffusion step—too few is insufficient for propagation, too many approaches a trivial steady-state distribution.
+- The method is insensitive to \(\lambda\) and \(\beta\). \(\beta=5\) is an optimal diffusion step—too few steps limit propagation, too many lead to a trivial steady-state distribution.

 Highlights & Insights¶

-- Distribution-agnostic Statistics: The combination of \(q_{max}\) and \(q_{gap}\) avoids any assumptions about class distribution, providing a truly "protocol-agnostic" reliability metric that can be seamlessly transferred to any unknown distribution scenario.
+- Distribution-agnostic Statistics: The combination of \(q_{max}\) and \(q_{gap}\) avoids any assumptions about class distribution, making it a truly "protocol-independent" reliability measure.

 Limitations & Future Work¶

-- When the number of classes \(C\) is large, simplex ETF requires embedding dimension \(d\geq C-1\), which constrains small models or small projection heads.
+- When the number of classes \(C\) is large, simplex ETF requires embedding dimension \(d \geq C-1\), which may constrain small models or projection heads.

 Related Work & Insights¶

-- vs CPG / SimPro: They explicitly/implicitly estimate the unlabeled distribution, but collapse under extreme label scarcity; SAGE completely bypasses distribution estimation.
+- vs CPG / SimPro: These methods explicitly/implicitly estimate unlabeled distributions and fail in extreme label-scarce regimes; SAGE bypasses estimation entirely.

-- vs Neural Collapse / DR-DSN series: Those works use ETF as classifier weight targets, while SAGE uses ETF as "relational coordinate system" and "contrastive anchor," a more upstream and noise-resistant usage.
+- vs Neural Collapse / DR-DSN: Those works use ETF as a target for classifier weights; SAGE uses it as a "relational coordinate system" and "contrastive anchor," applying it earlier in the pipeline to resist noise.

 Rating¶

-- Experimental Thoroughness: ⭐⭐⭐⭐ Five datasets + various imbalance ratios + 9 baselines, but lacks ImageNet-scale validation.
+- Experimental Thoroughness: ⭐⭐⭐⭐ Five datasets + various imbalance ratios + 9 baselines; missing ImageNet-scale validation.

-- Writing Quality: ⭐⭐⭐⭐ Motivation is logically progressive, from diagnostic experiments to method; formulas are dense.
+- Writing Quality: ⭐⭐⭐⭐ Logical progression from diagnostic experiments to the final method; formulas are somewhat dense.

-- Value: ⭐⭐⭐⭐ Proposes the more realistic UniSSL setting + stable average +8.52 pp improvement, directly applicable to real-world SSL scenarios.
+- Value: ⭐⭐⭐⭐ Addresses the realistic UniSSL setting with an average +8.52 pp improvement, offering direct value for real-world SSL applications.